Decoding the SSL expiration, one of the essential things you should know about SSL Certificate

 Eventually, it would get to a point where the browsers would start removing support for various outmoded features and valid SSL certificates would be rendered useless because they could no longer make secure connections.

 Having SSL certificates expire avoids all of that.
-By requiring everyone to purchase a new certificate at least once every two years, it forces sites to continually adopt the newest, most secure technology.
+By requiring everyone to purchase a new certificate at least once every two years, it forces sites to continually adapt the newest, most secure technology.

 Expiration literally keeps you safer.